 Play “Deciduous or Coniferous?”
 Collect samples of parts from several different deciduous and coniferous trees (leaves, needles, seedpods, flowers, fruits, cones, etc.).
 Grab two jars and label one “deciduous” and one “coniferous”.
 Ask your child to sort the parts into the jars.

-Support Wild Earth Lab with your curriculum purchase?
+Support Wild Earth Lab with your purchase?

 If you enjoyed this post, I think you will love my Trees Unit!
-It’s a complete set of learning materials for teaching kids all about trees – featuring my illustrations!
+It’s a complete set of printable learning materials for teaching kids all about trees – featuring my illustrations!
 You’ll learn about deciduous vs coniferous, tree anatomy, life cycles, tree ring science, and more!

 Read More About Trees: